Rommel N. Angara: Writing career

 A member of a broken family in his early adolescence, he turned to poetry writing for consolation.
-His first published poem was the children’s poem "Why Do They Cut Me, Lord?" which appeared in Pambata in 1998.
+His first published poem was the children's poem "Why Do They Cut Me, Lord?" which appeared in Pambata in 1998.
 He wrote some poems for Sipag Pinoy from 2000 to 2002 and for Liwayway between 2011 and 2012.
 Among the poems he wrote for Liwayway was the sonnet "En Su Incansable Labor" ("On Her Tireless Work") included in the National Library of the Philippines (NLP) catalog in 2012.
 As a poet, he has a firm belief that "a hundred ideas and a hundred sentiments" can be expressed "even with a single poetic line."
 He wrote some essays for The Modern Teacher in 2005 and from 2016 to 2020.
 Among the essays he wrote for The Modern Teacher was "Is It Time for You to Say 'I Do'?—An Open Letter to a Young Student in Love."
+His works often explore Filipino identity, education, and social issues, as described by the provincial government of Aurora in its Artists & Performers section (May 2026).

 Awards and recognitions

-He was the grand champion in the Filipino category of the National Chalk Dust Chronicles poem writing contest organized by Dreamer Publishing Services (DPS) in July 2025, with his poem “AWRA: AWit ng PisaRA” (literally, “Aura: Song of the Chalkboard”), which was later included in Chalk Dust Chronicles: Educators’ Collection of Poems.
+He was the grand champion in the Filipino category of the National Chalk Dust Chronicles poem writing contest organized by Dreamer Publishing Services (DPS) in July 2025, with his poem "AWRA: AWit ng PisaRA” (literally, “Aura: Song of the Chalkboard”), which was later included in Chalk Dust Chronicles: Educators’ Collection of Poems.
 Over a month later, in August 2025, he was recognized as an honoree for poetry in English by the Instabright International Guild of Researchers and Educators.
-His poem “How Does the Filipino Tongue Pulse Through One Filipino Blood?” won the Inspirational Poem of the Year award in the English category at the Fourth Instabright National Literary Awards ceremony, held at Summit Ridge Hotel in Tagaytay City on August 30 of the same year.
+His poem “How Does the Filipino Tongue Pulse Through One Filipino Blood?" won the Inspirational Poem of the Year award in the English category at the Fourth Instabright National Literary Awards ceremony, held at Summit Ridge Hotel in Tagaytay City on August 30 of the same year.